daniellacosse/scrapyard-card-prototype/README.md

  - the part's resilience
  - the part's inverse weight (?)
  - the part's weapon damage
- - the part's weapon accuracy (as a percentage)
+ - the part's weapon accuracy -(as a percentage)-
  - the part's weapon's number of valid targets

 *effects* on a part are either desirable (**+**) or undesirable (**-**). add these up accordingly to get the number of effects